|

 warned that the Pacific coral atoll of nine islands - only 12 feet above

-sea level at its highest point - would vanish within decades, swamped by
+sea level at their highest point - would vanish within decades, swamped by

 rising seas.
 Sea levels were supposedly rising at the rate of 1.5 inches